-According to Planned Parenthood, "going to the bathroom after sex does absolutely nothing to lower your chances of getting pregnant."
+The answer is... probably?
+On the one hand, "going to the bathroom after sex does absolutely nothing to lower your chances of getting pregnant," according to Planned Parenthood.
 So you can still become pregnant even if you pee right after.
-And you may way to.
+And you may want to.
 "You should pee right after sex regardless if you're trying to get pregnant otherwise you are at risk of a UTI," Dr. Leah Millheiser, OB-GYN, tells Romper.

 Planned Parenthood also reported that, "once the semen goes into the vagina, there’s nothing you can do to get it back out again."
 So, peeing isn't going to make the sperm come out and decrease your ability to get pregnant.
 But does the sperm need help traveling?

 The answer is no. You do, however, have to consider the amount of sperm a man can make and that not all of them get to finish line.
 In his study, The Mechanisms Of Sperm Motility, Dr. Charles Lindemann found that the average man produces 180 million sperm per ejaculate.
 It takes five to 68 minutes for the sperm to get to the point where they need to go to fertilize the egg.
 This is why women do not become pregnant with 180 million babies — the journey is long, and not all the swimmers are viable.

 "Ejaculated sperm remain viable for several days within a woman's reproductive tract," according to Mayo Clinic.
 Therefore, many women think staying horizontal could help the swimmers get where they need to go with more accuracy and give every last sperm a chance.
 I was one of those women who thought holding your pee and inverting your body would get the sperm to travel more efficiently.
 The efficiency was questionable, but I can tell you that it was fun to try.